The magnitude and direction of collider bias for binary variables: Notations, definitions, terms and abbreviations

-which correspond to the use of covariance, risk difference (\textsc{rd}), risk ratio (\textsc{rr}) and odds ratio (\textsc{or}), respectively, to measure the effect of $X$ on $Y$.
 We also consider collider bias due to linear regression adjustment for $C$ (or $D$).
-This bias is defined generally as the difference between the adjusted \textsc{rd} of $Y$ comparing the two levels of $X$, represented by the coefficient of $X$ in the linear model regressing $Y$ on $X$ and $C$ (or $D$), and the marginal \textsc{rd}.
-Note that when $X$ and $Y$ are marginally independent (all structures in Fig. \ref{fig:1} except \Vx), all these bias measures reduce to the conditional/adjusted association.
+This bias is defined as the difference between the adjusted \textsc{rd} of $Y$ comparing the two levels of $X$, represented by the coefficient of $X$ in the linear model regressing $Y$ on $X$ and $C$ (or $D$), and the marginal \textsc{rd}.
+Note that \textit{when $X$ and $Y$ are marginally independent} (all structures in Fig. \ref{fig:1} except \Vx), \textit{these bias measures reduce to the conditional/adjusted association}.
 Although all these measures of bias can be derived, our interest is in expressions that provide insights into the direction and magnitude of bias.
 To this end, we restrict our attention to the covariance, \textsc{rd}, linear regression, and \textsc{or} measures for the \V~structure; to the \textsc{or} scale for the \Vx~structure; and to the covariance, \textsc{rd}, and linear regression measures for the other structures.

-When referring to collider bias in a specific structure, we name the bias after the structure: \V-bias, \M-bias, \leftM-bias, etc. When referencing a specific effect scale and/or a type of conditioning, we add such information after the bias name, e.g., \V-bias$(C=1,\text{cov})$, \Y-bias$(D=0,\textsc{or})$ and \M-bias(\textsc{lm}) refer to \V-bias conditioning on $C=1$ on the covariance effect scale, \Y-bias conditioning on $D=0$ on the \textsc{or} effect scale, and \M-bias due to linear regression adjustment for $C$, respectively.
+When referring to collider bias in a specific structure, we name the bias after the structure: \V-bias, \M-bias, \leftM-bias, etc. When referencing a specific effect scale and/or a type of conditioning, we add such information after the bias name, e.g., \Y-bias$(D=0,\text{cov})$ and \M-bias(\textsc{lm}) refer to \Y-bias conditioning on $D=0$ on the covariance effect scale and \M-bias due to linear regression adjustment for $C$, respectively.

 As will be shown, collider bias measures are often complex functions of the marginal and conditional probabilities of variables in the structure.
 To improve clarity, we introduce a simple shorthand system for some of these probabilities.
 For an exogenous variable, a marginal probability is abbreviated using $p$ with an index, e.g., $\mathrm{P}(A=1)$ is abbreviated to $p_{A=1}$.
 For an endogenous variable, a conditional probability conditioning on all its parents is similarly abbreviated, with the conditioning event added to the index and the parents implied, e.g., $\mathrm{P}(D=1\mid C=0)$ becomes $p_{D=1\mid0}$.
 For the collider, the conditioning index includes two values, the first referring to the parent on the left hand side, the second the parent on the right hand side, e.g., $\mathrm{P}(C=0\mid X=1,Y=0)$ in the \V~structure and $\mathrm{P}(C=0\mid A=1,B=0)$ in the \M~structure are abbreviated to $p_{C=0\mid10}$.
 In addition, when referring to an eligible but not specific value of a variable, we use lower case notation (e.g., $d$ representing a value of variable $D$), and abbreviate the index further, e.g., $p_{D=d\mid1}$ becomes $p_{d\mid1}$, and $p_{C=c\mid11}$ becomes $p_{c\mid11}$.